RuleWorld/bionetgen/bng2/README_FIRST.txt

 "export BNGPATH=<bngpath>", where <bngpath> is the root directory of BNG.

 --
-Last modified 24 April 2012 for release 2.2.0-testing
+Last modified 13 December 2014 for release 2.2.6-testing